Human vestigiality: Coccyx

 The coccyx, or tailbone, is the remnant of a lost tail.
 All mammals have a tail at some point in their development; in humans, it is present for a period of 4 weeks, during stages 14 to 22 of human embryogenesis.
 This tail is most prominent in human embryos 31–35 days old.
-The tailbone, located at the end of the spine, has lost its original function in assisting balance and mobility, though it still serves some secondary functions, such as being an attachment point for muscles, which explains why it has not degraded further.
+The tailbone, at the end of the spine, has lost its original function in assisting balance and mobility, though it still serves some secondary functions, such as being an attachment point for muscles, which explains why it has not degraded further.

 In rare cases, congenital defect results in a short tail-like structure being present at birth.
 Twenty-three cases of human babies born with such a structure have been reported in the medical literature since 1884.
-In rare cases such as these, the spine and skull were determined to be entirely normal.
-The only abnormality was that of a tail approximately twelve centimeters long.
+In these cases, the spine and skull were determined to be entirely normal.
+The only abnormality was that of a tail approximately 12 centimeters long.
 These tails, though of no deleterious effect, were almost always surgically removed.

 Wisdom teeth

 Wisdom teeth are vestigial third molars that human ancestors used to help in grinding down plant tissue.
-The common postulation is that the skulls of human ancestors had larger jaws with more teeth, which were possibly used to help chew down foliage to compensate for a lack of ability to efficiently digest the cellulose that makes up a plant cell wall.
-As human diets changed, smaller jaws were naturally selected, yet the third molars, or "wisdom teeth", still commonly develop in human mouths.
+The common postulation is that their skulls had larger jaws with more teeth, which were possibly used to help chew down foliage to compensate for a lack of ability to efficiently digest the cellulose that makes up a plant cell wall.
+As human diets changed, smaller jaws were naturally selected, but the third molars, or "wisdom teeth", still commonly develop in human mouths.

 Agenesis (failure to develop) of wisdom teeth in human populations ranges from zero in Tasmanian Aboriginals to nearly 100% in indigenous Mexicans.
 The difference is related to the PAX9 gene (and perhaps other genes).